McStay family murders: Arrest and trial

 On November 5, 2014, detectives from the San Bernardino County Sheriff's Department arrested Merritt in connection with the deaths of the McStay family after discovering that his DNA had been recovered from their car.
 His arrest was announced on November 7, 2014.
 Merritt was charged with four counts of murder, and the district attorney sought the death penalty.
 In July 2015, Merritt's defense attorney filed a request to have the case dismissed because of the wording used by the prosecution when the charges were filed.

 According to the arrest warrant affidavits filed in the case, autopsies concluded that all four victims had been beaten to death with a blunt object.
 Investigators believed the murder weapon was a 3-pound sledgehammer, which was found in the grave containing the remains of Summer and her son.
 Investigators testified they believed the victims were tortured before they were killed.

 Prosecutors allege that Merritt had a gambling problem and killed the McStay family for financial gain.
 They said that he wrote checks totaling more than $21,000 on Joseph's business account in the days after the family was killed and then went on a gambling spree at nearby casinos, where he lost thousands of dollars.
 Merritt's trial was delayed as he had repeatedly fired his attorneys or attempted to represent himself.
 By February 2016, he had gone through five attorneys.

 In January 2018, a trial-setting conference was scheduled for February 23.
 Merritt's attorney filed a motion in San Bernardino Superior Court on April 7, 2018, arguing that Joseph's business and accounting records were hearsay evidence and therefore inadmissible.
 On May 4, the case was scheduled to go to trial in July 2018.
 The trial finally began on January 7, 2019, in a San Bernardino court, with both sides making opening statements.

 On June 10, 2019, a San Bernardino County jury found Merritt guilty of murdering the McStay family.
 On June 24, the jury recommended that Merritt be sentenced to death.

 The court upheld the jury's recommendation, and Merritt was sentenced to death on January 21, 2020.
+The state of California has had a moratorium on the death penalty since 2019.
+Merritt is incarcerated at the Richard J. Donovan Correctional Facility in San Diego and is not eligible for parole.

+Popular media

+The case was featured on a 2021 episode of American Greed.
 On May 22, 2022, the case was looked at again on the Investigation Discovery docuseries Two Shallow Graves.
 The show features new suspects, witnesses, evidence, and theories regarding the case, as well as the trial from both the defendant's and prosecutor's points of view.
+On October 3, 2025, the case was featured in the 20/20 news story "What Happened to the McStays?".